What are the next steps in the Tory leadership race?

 Saturday June 22

-The first hustings for members, organised by Conservative Campaign Headquarters, will take place in Birmingham.
+The first hustings for members, organised by Conservative Campaign Headquarters, will take place in Birmingham, hosted by broadcaster Iain Dale.

+Mr Johnson and Mr Hunt will each make a short pitch to the audience, followed by questions from Dale and the Tory members at the event.

 June/July